beacon-biosignals/OndaFormat/README.md

 - ...**"LPCM"** to refer to [linear pulse code modulation](https://en.wikipedia.org/wiki/Pulse-code_modulation), a form of signal encoding where multivariate waveforms are digitized as a series of samples uniformly spaced over time and quantized to a uniformly spaced grid.

-- ...**"signal"** to refer to the digitized output of an individual sensor or process.
+- ...**"signal"** to refer to the digitized output of a process.
 A signal is comprised of metadata (e.g. LPCM encoding, channel information, sample data path/format information, etc.) and associated multi-channel sample data.

 - ...**"recording"** to refer a collection of one or more signals recorded simultaneously over a well-defined time period.